Last Updated on

 The human body is a complex system and it also possesses a learning curve.
 Then there is the issue that every human body is unique from the other.

-There are genetics, exercises too that also impact how quickly or slowly your body loses weight.
+There is genetics, exercises to that also impact how quickly or slowly your body loses or gains weight.
 This is why what works for someone else might not work for you.

 To accurately measure if a diet plan is having an effect on you, it is recommended to stick to it for 10 to 12 weeks.
 If you don’t see great results, you know its time to change it.

-This time period can give your body a chance to know its way around, adjusting to new foods, new mealtimes and even a whole new macronutrient profile.
+This time period can give your body a chance to know its way around.
+Ensuring you are able to adjust to new foods, new mealtimes and even a whole new macronutrient profile.
 Sometimes the changes are internal before they manifest outwardly.

 However, if a plan results in eliciting a bad reaction from you that is the only time you can immediately change it for something better.